StoyanBanov/myface-server/README.md

   ### Set-up:

-  - create a .env file with the following properties:
+  - In the root directory of the project create a .env file with the following properties:
     - DATABASE_URL=(url to a mongodb database)
     - PORT=(port of your choise)
     - CLIENT_ADDRESS=(address of the [Myface](https://github.com/StoyanBanov/myface-client) client app)